Project introduction

 Over the next 30 years, southern growth areas such as Pukekohe, Drury, Paerātā, and Takaanini, could provide up to 40,000 new homes, as well as new jobs.
 Investing in roading improvements play an important part in building a strategic transport network which reinforces the Southern Motorway’s function to support national and regional economic growth, meeting the needs of the people who live, work and travel in the area.

-NZ Transport Agency Waka Kotahi (NZTA) and KiwiRail have begun construction of key transport improvement projects for south Auckland planned to be completed within the next three years.
-This includes SH1 between Papakura and Drury, rail electrification to Pukekohe and three new rail stations between Drury and Paerātā.
+NZ Transport Agency Waka Kotahi (NZTA) and KiwiRail are constructing key transport improvement projects in South Auckland including SH1 improvements between Papakura and Drury, rail electrification to Pukekohe (commissioning expected in early 2025) and three new rail stations at Drury, Ngākōroa and Paerātā.

-The SH1 Papakura to Drury project’s improvements will support economic growth by improving access along and across the motorway, enhancing local connectivity and resilience allowing people and goods to get where they want to go more efficiently with more reliable journeys.
+The SH1 Papakura to Drury project’s improvements will support economic growth by improving access along and across the motorway, enhancing local connectivity and resilience and allowing people and goods to get where they want to go more efficiently with more reliable journeys.

 • What benefits will this project provide?

-• Supports investment in road and rail in South Auckland including the electrification of rail to Pukekohe and future-proofing for additional lines.
+• Supports investment in road and rail in South Auckland including the electrification of rail to Pukekohe and future-proofing for additional rail lines.

 • Reinforces the Southern Motorway’s function to support national and regional economic growth.